Prompt Responses

 What Mobility Aid Best For Me?

-A cane may be the most useful mobility device for you if you have difficulty standing and walking.
-If you have trouble moving, it may be time to learn more about mobility devices, including wheelchairs, walkers, and rollators.
+If you have difficulty standing and walking, a cane may be the most useful mobility device.
+If you have trouble moving, it may be time to learn more about mobility devices, including wheelchairs, walkers, and rollers.

 When Should You Start Using Mobility Aids?

 Whether you’re having problems seeing, moving about, or want to simplify your life, a mobility aid may help you move around more effortlessly.
-You may request a mobility examination from your local Health and Social Care Trust for guidance on walkers and other mobility aids.
+You may request a mobility examination from your local Health and Social Care Trust to guide walkers and other mobility aids.

 Do You Have To Be Disabled To Use A Mobility Scooter?